What is a stock fund?

-Stock funds tend to have higher risk and in turn offer the potential for a higher return; they fluctuate in price as the economy waxes and wanes.
+Stock funds tend to have a higher risk and in turn offer the potential for a higher return.
+They fluctuate in price as the economy waxes and wanes.
 In the long run, investors may find themselves rewarded for putting up with the volatility.
-That's why mutual funds that invest in the stock market are often attractive to investors who are putting aside money for retirement and other long-term goals.
+That's why mutual funds, which invest in multiple stocks and possibly some cash, are often attractive to investors who are putting aside money for retirement and other long-term goals.